This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

 View the survey: U.S. Health Insurance Costs Rise Nearly Twice As Fast As Pay

 It’s estimated that the monthly expense for diapers ranges between $45 to $65 for cloth diapers and $60 to $85 for disposable diapers.

 The cost of feeding your baby will vary greatly, depending on which route you go.
 Breast milk, of course, is the cheapest, but not necessarily free according to Parents Magazine — which calculates the cost of breast pump rental.
 Formula will run you about $2,000, on average.

 In addition to formula or breast milk, most people start feeding their child baby food at 6 months of age.
 Most continue on baby foods for about 12 to 18 months — until the baby is weaned onto table food.
 The cost of commercial baby food averages about 60 cents per jar.
 A baby tends to eat an average of 4 jars of baby food a day — over the year and a half that they eat it.
 This can cost you about $1,300 over the 18 months that babies tend to eat commercial baby food.
 Of course, you could make your own baby food and save a bit of money.

 People tend to purchase baby clothes as their budget allows, and most parents also take advantage of clothing gifts that others have given.
 At minimum however, you will need to purchase these items every month as your child grows (or as items wear out):

-a pack of Onesies (undershirts with snaps) $10 for a 5-pack
+- Onesies (undershirts with snaps) $10 for a pack of 5

 - Sleepers $10 for a pack of 3